VirtualFlyBrain/VFB_2/specs/use_stories.md

 They need to be able to sift rapidly through large volumes of information in order to find these.
 VFB aims to automate this sifting process as far as possible.
 Well defined semantics and high quality datasets allow VFB to serve and accurate lists of candidates.
 Users then need information and tools to refine these often long lists and to assess the quality of their results.
 Once users have identified candidate 3D registered images or lists of results,  they need the option to download these in order to be able to use desktop tools for analysis.

+TBA: Use cases for users coming from Google & FlyBase*.

+Notes on links from FlyBase: linkout for images from expression.
+Also link from PubMed.
+Also think through other linkout mechanisms from FlyBase, but this will require more pages e.g. for contructs, alleles, genes.
+Links from first FB hit page to images?

 __Sarah__

 Sarah is a doing a PhD in Drosophila genetics.
 She has little neuro background, but has isolated new alleles of a gene, *ketchup*, which has known alleles with behavioral and neuroanatomical phenotypes:  flies exhibit defects in the recently discovered regurgitation pathway, and have defects in the noduli and associated neurons.
 Sarah wants to find other genes whose alleles have similar phenotypes.
 She also wants to find images to help her interpret her own image data.

 When she arrives at the site, she's not too sure how it works and so decides to type the gene name in the search box (wouldn't work in VFB1).
 The auto-suggest brings up a set of alleles and constructs and takes her to report pages for these, allowing her to browse details of the phenotypes.
 She finds she can click on any of the terms for anatomical structures or behavioral phenotypes to find reports of more alleles causing similar phenotypes.
 She also tries a search for nodulus - taking her to a report page with image data, descriptions and referecens and allowing her to search for phenotypes and expression.

+Critique of story - a naive fly user would start by searching for a gene in FlyBase.

 __Ayako__